rbuerki/most-brutal-cannibal-corpse/README.md

 - [nltk](http://www.nltk.org/)

 You will need to register for the Spotify and Genius APIs to work with your own credentials.
 I'll keep mine secret.
-And you will also need to have software installed to run and execute an [iPython Notebook](http://ipython.org/notebook.html)
+And you will also need to have software installed to run and execute an [Jupyter Notebook](http://ipython.org/notebook.html)

 `environment.yml` and `requirements.text` are provided.